seanwest1/seanwest1.github.io/_posts/2025-10-06-Should-you switch-to-Linux.md

 `sudo apt update && sudo apt upgrade`

-Install steam on the command line rather than the app store.
+Install Steam on the command line rather than the app store.

  `sudo apt install steam`

-Ensure steam has its drivers for hardware.
+Ensure Steam has its drivers for hardware.

 `sudo apt-get install steam-devices`